 The 嘿嘿视频 Coffee Center, conceived (where else?) over a cup of coffee and opened in May, is working with the to tackle challenges such as sustainable farming, grading bean color and measuring consumer taste preferences.

-Why research coffee?
+Why study coffee?

 Despite coffee鈥檚 global popularity, coffee research has been underfunded.